Mediamazine

 Here’s how you can sign up to Flickr:

-2. Just head to Flickr and and opt to sign up using the convenient button/link on their homepage (see Figure 1 below).
+3. Just head to Flickr and opt to sign up using the convenient button/link on their homepage, as shown in Figure 1, below.

 Figure 1: The Sign up link on Flickr’s homepage

-Figure 2: Login to your Yahoo! account on Flickr.com
+Figure 2: Login to your Yahoo! account on Flickr, as in 2006

 Filed Under: F